TDarkShadow/iheartnewvegas/main.md

 - 🚫 (Gameplay) **Alternative Repairing**.
 Replaced by **Repair Tools**.
 Much simpler and also less forgiving alternative.
 - 🚫 (Content) **The Strip NPCs Uncut - Content Restoration**.
 Though not featured in the guide, it's not compatible with Simple Open Strip, and I didn't want to take that choice away from players.
 - 🚫 (Visuals) **Simple Interior Lighting Overhaul**.
 Playing with it further made me realize how muddy interiors were with it.
+- 🚫 (Visuals) **Securitrons on Alert**.
+Replaced with **Securitrons in CRT**.
+Over time the novelty of the mod wore out for me, and I preferred the simpler alternative.
 </details>

 <details>